 I bought my original dress before the stay at home orders were in place and I had a great experience in stores.
 My advice would be to take a handful of people you trust and who really know you well.
 I knew I could rely on their opinions and I knew they would be truthful.
 It also helped that they knew my vision and style so they could help guide the stylist in choosing styles that fit me.

 Tell us about your wedding day!
 We know it was a little non-traditional!

 We got married in my parent’s backyard.
-Since they live in the city, it was small, but perfect for our intimate affair.
+Since they live in the city, it was small, but perfect for our micro wedding.
 Everyone helped to decorate and transform the backyard and it was definitely a labor of love.
 My sister officiated and wrote a beautiful ceremony.
 She also did my makeup.
 We wrote our own vows and put them in keepsake books.
 We had our first dance alone—only our photographer and videographer were present—and it was nice to have a moment to ourselves after the ceremony.
 Our friends even surprised us with a drive-by while we were taking photos.
 They decorated their cars and took part in some social distancing photos.

 Did anything funny or unexpected happen?

 Aside from the surprise drive-by, our parents ended playing each other in beer pong!
 As you can see, it was a very casual event!
 We never envisioned that happening on our wedding day.

 Is there something you wish you had known before the big day/while you were planning the wedding?